Starting a Flower GardenLearn how to start a flower garden with advice from top pros on soil testing, color choices, and planting flowers for cutting

 - Know your soil: An important tip to ensure a successful flower garden is to do a soil test.
 Erin Benzakein, owner of Floret Flower Farm, explains, “To collect soil samples, dig a hole 1 foot deep, gather a few tablespoons, then repeat throughout your garden until a quart-sized jar is full.
 You can send your soil to a testing lab like the UMass Soil and Plant Nutrient Testing Laboratory (soiltest.umass.edu) and use the result to amend your soil before planting.”

 - Know your flowers: Cowan also says, “Learn what plants grow well in your soil.
 From there, you can figure out what to do design-wise.”
 Carol Bornstein, horticulturist at the Santa Barbara Botanic Garden, recommends “visiting nearby natural areas that mimic your conditions in the wild to discover the flowers that you like.”
+Not sure where to start?
+Check out this list: 21 Easiest Flowers for Beginners.

 - Know your frost cycle: To make sure your newly planted garden will survive the seasons, you will need to know your area’s average last and first frost dates.
 Benzakein notes this will affect when you start seeds and will allow you to plant varieties that will grow into autumn.
 Starting your seeds about 4 to 6 weeks before the average last frost date will give your plants a jump start.
 The plants will fill in faster and cut down on weeds.
 If you don’t have a greenhouse to start your seeds in, a covered seed tray indoors under growing lights will work.